cedricgse/atemRecord/README.md

      ```bash
      systemctl enable uwsgi.service
      ```
-8. Webinterface should be showing up when browsing to IP of Pi
+8. Webinterface should now be showing up when browsing to IP of Pi